wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 <pre>
-* Add a chatroom to you website.
+* Embed a chatroom to you website.
 * Add the same chatroom to your facebook page
 * Chatroom Theme Library
 * Talk from Mobile and Tablet.